Energy and Water Efficiency on Campus

 Photovoltaic (PV) systems at South Table Mountain Campus and at the National Wind Technology Center have a total capacity of 4.5 MW.
 PV systems are either directly purchased or acquired through Power Purchase Agreements and the renewable energy credits (RECs) from the majority of these systems are sold to Xcel Energy to support the State of Colorado's Renewable Portfolio Standard.
 NREL purchases replacement RECs for these systems each fiscal year (FY).

 NREL's Renewable Fuel Heating Plant (RFHP) is a 9 MBtu/hour woodchip-fired boiler utilizing woodchips from sustainable forest thinning.
-The RFHP provides about one-third of the heat delivered to NREL's South Table Mountain campus central heating system.
+The RFHP provides about one-half of the heat delivered to NREL's South Table Mountain campus central heating system.
 There are two ground-source heat pumps on South Table Mountain.
 Solar thermal energy technologies are incorporated throughout NREL's campus including ventilation air preheating systems and Trombe walls.

 NREL is committed to the efficient use of water resources.
 Water efficiency strategies and technologies are integrated throughout the campus, including: